plone/volto/packages/components/README.md

 - Theme-able (they can be themed, using both the provided basic theme as a baseline and custom CSS properties)
 - Data-driven-less (they are dumb, presentational components)
 - i18n-less (they do not provide i18n machinery or attached to any i18n framework or library)
-- Built on a renowned headless CMS components library: React Aria Components (RAC) (https://react-spectrum.adobe.com/react-aria/components.html)
+- Built on a renowned headless CMS components library: [React Aria Components (RAC)](https://react-spectrum.adobe.com/react-aria/components.html)

-Since we are using RAC as the base, the styling of this package components are done via the RAC styling options (https://react-spectrum.adobe.com/react-aria/styling.html).
+Since we are using RAC as the base, the styling of this package components are done via the [RAC styling options](https://react-spectrum.adobe.com/react-aria/styling.html).
 See the `react-aria-components` section below for more information about RAC.
 This package provides a simple and basic set of CSS rules to build upon.
 Alternatively, you can bring your own styles, removing the basic styling or complementing it, and build on top of it.